So-called “filler” words may not change a sentence’s meaning, but they can change the way you read it.

 You could argue that the meaning is technically the same, at least in terms of these sentences’ informational content.
 The emphasis, on the other hand, has completely changed; the eye is guided in a different direction.
 The first suggests a clear trend wherein the possibility of public embarrassment is rising as a direct result of more widespread surveillance, while the second example flatly states the fact of surveillance, muting the emphasis and obscuring the causal relationship.

-But at least as important as that is what this edit does to the sentence’s cadence.
+Just as important is what this edit does to the sentence’s cadence.
 The dash and intensifier in the first sentence help to break up the sentence into two main ideas by inserting what is in effect a pause—a breath, if you will—between them.
 It cues the reader to the way these two ideas should be digested, and given the fact that the effect is introduced before the cause (with no “because” to connect them), that cue aids the reader’s comprehension.
 The dash makes it clearer how the two ideas are separated (and thus related).
 In the second example, they’re run together, and the distinction and relationship between the two ideas is muddled.

 Both are comprehensible, yes, but one flows smoothly and the other is a puzzle to be solved.
 The filler word “especially” is a way to help readers see how they’re supposed to interpret a sentence as they’re reading it—as opposed to asking them to read to the end of the sentence and digest it as one enormous whole before they can understand how the individual pieces fit together.
-Of course, the longer a sentence is, the more onerous the effect becomes.
+Of course, the longer a sentence is, the more onerous this becomes.

 As a rule, it’s best to delete words that don’t add anything to a sentence.
-But keep in mind that when a writer chooses a filler word, it may be because it adds more than just syllables.
+But keep in mind that when a writer chooses to add a “filler” word, it may be because it adds more than just syllables.
 It might also add to the sentence’s rhythm by helping to break it up into bite-sized, easy-to-digest pieces or clarify the hierarchy of its ideas—ultimately making for a much more pleasant reading experience.